sumittops/wooplr-task/README.md

     `npm install`
 * To start development server
     `npm start`
-* To build for prouction
+* To build for production
     `npm run build`